rucio/documentation/docs/developer/style_guide.md

 ## Imports
 * Never import using `from x import *`
-* Order alphabetically, then seperated into sections for internal and external dependencies.
+* Order alphabetically, then separated into sections for internal and external dependencies.
 Group internal imports at the end of the block, and group imports from the same external package.
 * Order modules such that `import {packageA}` is before `from {packageB} import {Module}`
 * Do not import whole packages when single modules would suffice.
 * Unused imports must be removed.